Adoniram Masonic Lodge

+Masonic lodge in North Carolina, U.S.

-Adoniram Masonic Lodge is a historic Masonic Lodge located near Cornwall, Granville County, North Carolina.
+Adoniram Masonic Lodge is a historic Masonic lodge located near Cornwall, Granville County, North Carolina.
 It was built in 1917, and is a two-story, four-bay, one-room-deep, I-house style frame building.
-It features a full-width porch with enclosed end bays adorned with turned posts and feathery cut brackets.
+It features a full-width porch with enclosed end bays adorned with turned posts and feathered cut brackets.
 It housed a public school between 1917 and 1923.
 The building was moved to its present location in 1948.

 It was listed on the National Register of Historic Places in 1988.